DeLos F. DeTar

-DeLos F. DeTar (1920-2022) was an American chemist known for his work in computational chemistry and physical organic chemistry.
+DeLos F. DeTar (1920–2022) was an American chemist known for his work in computational chemistry and physical organic chemistry.

-Education and early life
+Early life and education

 DeTar was born in 1920 in Kansas City, Missouri and grew up in Elgin, Illinois.
 After his 1941 graduation from the University of Illinois, where he worked with Carl S. Marvel as an undergraduate, he was accepted to the University of Pennsylvania for graduate work.
-He completed a Ph.D. in Chemistry under the supervision of Marvin Carmack in 1944.
+He completed a Ph.D. in chemistry under the supervision of Marvin Carmack in 1944.

 Career and important contributions

 After working for a short time with the Dupont Company, he became a lecturer at Cornell University, followed by an eight-year stint at the University of South Carolina (where he helped form their first Ph.D. degree program in chemistry).
-In 1961 he joined the Chemistry department at Florida State University, where he remained until retiring in 1988.
+In 1961 he joined the chemistry department at Florida State University, where he remained until retiring in 1988.